Scalability and robustness of spectral embedding: landmark diffusion is all you need: Noise analysis of Roseland under the manifold setup

-We mention that $D\geq d$ is finite by the Nash's embedding theorem.
 There are several possibilities to model a high dimensional data.
-For example, we can embed $\mathbb{R}^D$ into the first $D$ axes of $\mathbb{R}^q$ via $\hat{\iota}_q$, and sample the data.
+For example, we can embed $\mathbb{R}^D$ into the first $D$ axes of $\mathbb{R}^q$ via $\bar{\iota}_q$, and sample the data.
 But depending on the problem, we may need a different model.
 For example, if the point cloud represents images, and the ambient space dimension represents the image resolution, then obviously the manifold representing the clean image is not embedded in only the first few axes.
 The model in Assumption \ref{Assumption manifoldH} is suitable for that purpose.
-We mention that we need the model in Assumption \ref{Assumption manifoldH} due to a {\em technical reason} when we analyze non-Gaussian noise.
-When the noise is Gaussian, Assumption \ref{Assumption manifoldH} is not needed, and we can embed the manifold via $\hat{\iota}_q$.
-We now consider two noise models on top of Assumption \ref{Assumption manifoldH}.
+We now consider a noise model on top of Assumption \ref{Assumption manifoldH}.